Women working for livelihood

 1. Migration of people across international borders affects economic growth and social welfare in both sending and receiving countries.
 Despite this, migration has been largely absent from the development discourse.
 There is an urgent need to promote a more informed and committed dialogue about migration and development – and the intersection between HIV vulnerability and migration – within and beyond the Millennium Development Goals.

 The opening session saw an overview of the progress that EMPHASIS and CARE have made in addressing issues around migration.Dr.
 Muhammad Musa, CARE India (CEO and Country Director) began by outlining the contributions of migrants to source and destination countries’ economies and highlighting the challenges faced by them.
 He highlighted EMPHASIS as good program to address vulnerabilities related to migrants and shared EMPHASIS model on ART linkages and expressed hope for scale-up.
 Other speakers, in the panel, included Mr. Prabodh Devkota, CARE EMPHASIS, Senior Regional Project Director and Mr. Oussama Tawil, Country Coordinator, UNAIDS, India.
 Mr Devkota said that as the entire migration structure is controlled by patriarchy; it is extremely important to put systems and structures to ensure that female migrants lead a dignified life within the continuum of mobility.
 While sharing about EMPHASIS, he said that, “EMPHASIS is one of the few projects globally that has cultivated knowledge, experiences and learning in the continuum of mobility- covering source, transit and destination.”
 He also stressed on the need for effective governance in ensuring migrants’ rights and for states to formulate effective policies for social protection of migrants and their families.
 Finally, Mr. Tawil shared about UNAIDS perspectives on migration and he also reinforced that EMPHASIS being a unique initiative, its learning could be useful at national, regional and global levels.
+Dr. Aradhana Johri, Additional Secretary, Department of AIDS Control, India in her opening address gave an overview of the linkages between HIV and migration.
+She went on to explain NACO’s role and activities and urged on the need for a global dialogue about migrants and HIV; she reiterated that migration is missing from the MDG and post-MDG conversation and stressed that it is our responsibility to generate evidence that this should be a priority item on the agenda.
+She also provided suggestions to the EMPHASIS team and cautioned on ‘not chasing treatment but urging prevention’.

 The next session focused on issues and challenges related to migration.
 The session focused on providing an understanding of the policy environment in countries in the region and identifying existing schemes for support to migrants and opportunities for regional collaboration.
 The session was chaired by Dr. Bal Krishna Subedi, Director, National Center for AIDS and STD Control, Nepal; and the panelists included Mr. Krishna Hari Puskar, Director General, Department of Labour, Ministry of Labour and Employment, Govt. of Nepal; Dr. Tina Kuriakose, Head Research Division, India Centre for Migration, Ministry of Overseas Indian Affairs, Dr. Rebecca Tavares, UN Women Representative for Indian, Bhutan, Maldives and Sri Lanka; and Dr. Irudaya Rajan from the Centre for Development Studies in Kerala, India.